admica/evebot/README.md

 Discord bot for fetching Eve statistics

 ## Features:
-Posts killmails in real time with statistics to its own channel.
+Autonomously posts killmails with statistics to its own channel in real time.